kwaight/ChatApp-NodeJS/README.md

 * Run bower install

 ## Run
-Simply execute the bootstrap script in bin/www.
+Simply execute the bootstrap script in bin / www.
 You can use [forever](https://www.npmjs.com/package/forever-service) if you want to maintain some type of uptime.